Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 The testator

-William Christmas apparently died young: his wife was born around 1793/4 and presumably William was of a similar age.
-His wife Elizabeth continued the business at no. 219 after his death.
+Following William's death, his widow Elizabeth continued the china and glass business at no. 219.
 Elizabeth died in 1871 and her daughter Sarah, who was born shortly before William Christmas died, ran the business until at least 1891.

 Top